oKermorgant/coral/README.md

  - a special frame is `coral_cam_view`: if available in the TF tree then Coral will use this frame to place its camera.
 If the frame is not refreshed for 1 sec then the camera will be free-flying again

  `coral_gui` is the main node and has parameters to tune the scene rendering: wind, waves and foam, initial camera position, water surface reflection and refraction, or toggle glare or godrays.

+ - one parameter is `spawn_auto` (default 2): the delay before Coral tries to spawn all available `robot_description`.
+Set to 0 to deactivate this feature.

 ## Spawning a robot